gardenlinux/gardenlinux/docs/02_operators/deployment/aws-secureboot.md

 ```

-Finally, the content must be saved into a YAML file and it has to be mounted to the integration test container later on.
+Finally, the content must be saved into a YAML file and it has to be mounted to the platform test container later on.
 For this case, create a folder in your home directory and place the YAML in there.
-This folder will be mounted to the integration test container afterwards.
+This folder will be mounted to the platform test container afterwards.
 The configuration could be called `aws-secureboot.yaml` for example.

 #### Enroll signature databases